-Renault poised to name VW manager De Meo as CEO: sources
+Renault poised to name VW manager De Meo as CEO: Sources

 Ghosn, who forged and oversaw the Renault-Nissan partnership for almost two decades, has since fled Japan and resettled in Lebanon, from where he has contested the financial misconduct charges against him and said the alliance was at risk of collapse.

-De Meo, along with Renault Chairman Jean-Dominique Senard, brought in last January from tire maker Michelin, will have his work cut out to turn around the firm.
+De Meo, along with Renault Chairman Jean-Dominique Senard, brought in last January from tyre maker Michelin, will have his work cut out to turn around the firm.

 Like rivals, Renault is grappling with a downturn in demand, and has said it expects a slight decline in the car market in Europe, Russia and China this year.